Kevin Whately: Career

 Before turning to professional acting, Whately began his working life as a folk singer, and still plays the guitar, performing for charity concerts.
 Along with other Auf Wiedersehen, Pet stars, he makes an appearance at the biennial benefit concert Sunday for Sammy in Newcastle.
-Before becoming an actor, he started training as an accountant.

 His acting career includes several stage plays, among them an adaptation of Twelve Angry Men, and film appearances in The Return of the Soldier, The English Patient, Paranoid and Purely Belter.

-Whately's television appearances include episodes of Shoestring, Geordie Racer, Angels, Juliet Bravo, Strangers, Coronation Street, Auf Wiedersehen Pet, Alas Smith and Jones, Look and Read, You Must Be The Husband, B&B, Peak Practice, Skallagrigg, Murder in Mind, Inspector Morse, 2003 Comic Relief Auf Wiedersehen Pet, Lewis, New Tricks, Who Gets the Dog?, The Children and Silent Cry.
-Whately provided one of the voices for the English-language version of the 1999 claymation Children's television series Hilltop Hospital.
+Whately's television appearances include episodes of Shoestring, Geordie Racer, Angels, Juliet Bravo, Strangers, Coronation Street, Auf Wiedersehen Pet, Alas Smith and Jones, Look and Read, You Must Be The Husband, B&B, Peak Practice, Skallagrigg, Murder in Mind, Inspector Morse, 2003 Comic Relief Auf Wiedersehen Pet, Lewis, New Tricks, Who Gets the Dog?, The Children, Silent Cry and Midsomer Murders.
+Whately provided one of the voices for the English-language version of the 1999 claymation children's television series Hilltop Hospital.
 He has also done voiceovers for a WaterAid advertisement.

-In 1985, Whately appeared in a 3-part Miss Marple adaptation ("A Murder Is Announced") for the BBC.
-His part, Detective Sergeant Fletcher, opposite John Castle as Inspector Craddock, was very similar to what became the career-defining role he took two years later, when he was cast as Detective Sergeant Lewis, the down-to-earth complement to the eponymous Inspector Morse played by John Thaw.
-Whately starred opposite Thaw in 32 episodes over 13 years in the hugely successful series that established him as a household name in the UK.
+In 1985, Whately appeared in a three-part Miss Marple adaptation ("A Murder Is Announced") for the BBC, playing Detective Sergeant Fletcher, opposite John Castle as Inspector Craddock.
+Two years later, his role as Detective Sergeant Lewis in the series Inspector Morse established him as a household name in the UK.
+Whately starred opposite the eponymous Inspector Morse, played by John Thaw, in 32 episodes over 13 years in the hugely successful series.

-He reprised the role in the spin-off series Lewis, in which Lewis returns to Oxford as a full Inspector.
+Whately reprised the role in the spin-off series Lewis, in which Lewis returns to Oxford as a full Inspector.
 With his new partner, the Cambridge-educated Detective Sergeant James Hathaway (Laurence Fox), Inspector Lewis solves murder mysteries while trying to rebuild his life after his wife's sudden death in a hit-and-run accident and to gain recognition from his initially sceptical new boss.